jeremyBanks/you-can/README.md

 ## Discussions

-Here are some discussions about why this is an awful idea:
+Here are some discussions about why this is such an bad idea:

 - <https://rust.reddit.com/s9az4y>
 - <https://internals.rust-lang.org/t/16001>